Mid-major

 Mid-major conferences in American college sports at the NCAA Division I level are athletic conferences that are not among the power conferences.
 The grouping is most commonly used in men's college basketball to describe conferences outside of the Big Ten, Big 12, SEC, ACC and Big East which have also been referred to as "high majors".

 The term "mid-major" was coined in 1977 by Jack Kvancz, the head coach of men's basketball team at Catholic University of America.
 The NCAA neither acknowledges nor uses the terms "major" or "mid-major" to differentiate between Division I athletic conferences.
 Some schools and fans consider it offensive and derogatory, while others embrace the term.

-Typically, the title of "mid-major" is not used when discussing College Football.
-Instead, Division I football conferences and teams are grouped into the FCS, the Group of Six, or the Power Four.
+When discussing College Football, Division I football conferences and teams are grouped into the Championship Subdivision (FCS), the Group of Six, or the power conferences (which in football comprise the Big Ten, Big 12, SEC and ACC).
+Generally, the Group of Six constitutes the equivalent of the mid-majors in college football (and may occasionally use that term interchangeably), as the FCS has its own NCAA-sanctioned playoff tournament and conference structure separate from the Bowl Subdivision that comprises the power conferences and Group of Six.

 Basketball

 In college basketball, the term "mid-major" is used to refer to teams that are members of a conference other than the "power conferences" of the Big Ten, Big 12, Big East, SEC, and ACC.
-The Big East Conference does not sponsor football and thus is not considered a power conference in that sport (Note: To that end, all but one of its members that sponsor football compete at the FCS level.
-All are affiliated with alternative conferences for the sport except for UConn, which competes as an FBS independent.), but is universally considered so in basketball, with the term "Power" sometimes used by media to describe the combination of the power football conferences and Big East.
+The Big East Conference does not sponsor football and thus is not considered a power conference in that sport, (Note: To that end, all but one of its members that sponsor football compete at the FCS level.
+All are affiliated with alternative conferences for the sport except for UConn, which competes as an FBS independent.) but is universally considered so in basketball, with the term "Power" sometimes used by media to describe the combination of the power football conferences and Big East.
 The NCAA has officially recognized this distinction in the selection process for the National Invitation Tournament, as these conferences each receive automatic bids for their two highest-ranked teams not invited to the NCAA Tournament, as ranked by the NCAA Evaluation Tool (NET).